apache/cordova-coho/docs/platforms-release-process.md

 ### When a regression is found

-Create a JIRA issue for it, and mark it as a blocker.
+Create an issue for it and fix it via a Pull Request before continuing.

 ### To submit a fix